wellsniko/my_blockchain/README.md

-Allows different ports in your computer to communicate and process transactions with each other.
+A mini-cryptocurrency using Ruby to allow different ports in your computer to communicate and process transactions with each other.
 Every transaction between ports is encrypted with a private key, and verified/mined with a public key using OpenSSL and Base64.

 <br/>